prime6809/PicoAtom/README.md

 All pins not explicitly specified are no connection.

-It is suggested that a bidirectional level shifter is uded between the PS/2 keyboard and the Pico.
+It is suggested that a bidirectional level shifter is used between the PS/2 keyboard and the Pico.
 This allows the Pico to send commands to the keyboard such as toggling LEDs etc.